Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Dark-SPOT and Sub-Doppler Cooling

 We empirically found that directly loading the 3D-MOT atoms into the magnetic trap was inefficient.
-To solve this issue, a sub-Doppler cooling stage is essential to increase the atomic phase-space density (PSD).
+To address this issue, a sub-Doppler cooling stage is essential for increasing the atomic PSD.
 For Rb atoms, we applied standard red-detuned molasses cooling by increasing the cooling detuning to 80 MHz and reducing its power to 90\% in a fully compensated ambient magnetic field.
 After 5 ms of sub-Doppler cooling, the temperature of the Rb atomic cloud dropped to 54 $\mu$K. More importantly, the number of Rb atoms captured in the magnetic trap increased by a factor of 29 compared to the case without molasses cooling.
 For Na atoms, we employed a D2-line gray molasses cooling scheme \cite{shi_nagray_2018}, which relies on a $\Lambda$-type three-level system using the hyperfine levels of $|F=1\rangle$ and $|F=2\rangle$.
-The cooling light for the gray molasses is the same one as the 3D-MOT cooling light, while the corresponding repumping light is generated via a resonant EOM.
+The cooling light for the gray molasses is the same as the 3D-MOT cooling light, while the corresponding repumping light is generated via a resonant EOM.
 We found the optimal single-photon detuning for both beams to be +2.8 $\Gamma$ relative to the $|F'=2\rangle$ excited state, with an optimal intensity ratio of 5:1.
-After a 5 ms gray-molasses stage, the Na atom temperature reached 36 $\mu$K, and the number of atoms loaded into the magnetic trap doubled relative to the case without this process.
+After a 5 ms gray molasses stage, the Na atom temperature reached 36 $\mu$K, and the number of atoms loaded into the magnetic trap doubled relative to the case without this process.
+After molasses cooling, we extend the cooling light by 0.1-1 ms longer than the repumping light to depump all the atoms into the F=1 manifolds.

-\subsection{Magnetic Trap Loading and Evaporation}
+\section{Magnetic Trap Loading and Evaporation}